Armenian language: Early contacts

 Contemporary linguists, such as Hrach Martirosyan, have rejected many of the Hurro-Urartian and Northeast Caucasian origins for these words and instead suggest native Armenian etymologies, leaving the possibility that these words may have been loaned into Hurro-Urartian and Caucasian languages from Armenian, and not vice versa.
 A notable example is arciv, meaning "eagle", believed to have been the origin of Urartian Arṣibi and Northeast Caucasian arzu.
 This word is derived from Proto-Indo-European *h₂r̥ǵipyós, with cognates in Sanskrit (ऋजिप्य, ṛjipyá), Avestan (ərəzifiia), and Greek (αἰγίπιος, aigípios).
 Hrach Martirosyan and Armen Petrosyan propose additional borrowed words of Armenian origin loaned into Urartian and vice versa, including grammatical words and parts of speech, such as Urartian eue ("and"), attested in the earliest Urartian texts and likely a loan from Armenian (compare to Armenian եւ yev, ultimately from Proto-Indo-European *h₁epi).
 Other loans from Armenian into Urartian includes personal names, toponyms, and names of deities.
 More recent scholarship is even more sceptical, suggesting that fewer than 10 Armenian words are of assuredly Hurro-Urartian origin, and that no secure loans can be established in the other direction.

+Further evidence for early contacts involving Armenian comes from the distribution of Indo-European horse terminology and related Wanderwörter.
+Rasmus G. Bjørn argues that descendants of Proto-Indo-European *h₁eḱwos spread with Armenian across the Caucasus into Southwest Asia in the late 3rd millennium BC, contributing to a widespread Wanderwort attested in early literary languages from Hurrian through Sumerian and Egyptian.
+He associates this linguistic distribution with the Bronze Age expansion of horses from the Western Steppe Zone, noting that the dated genetic signal for this expansion coincides with the proposed spread of Armenian into the Caucasus.
+Bjørn further argues that loanwords from a likely early Armenian source preserve evidence for an earlier meaning of Armenian ēš, later attested with the meaning "donkey", and interprets this as a semantic shift from "horse" to "equid".
+He relates this development to the spread of Armenian into the Hurrian-speaking area in the late 3rd millennium BC and the subsequent introduction of new horse populations associated with Mitanni Aryan speakers in the early 2nd millennium BC.
+The alternative Sumerian designation for the horse, which can be translated as "donkey of the mountains", is likewise interpreted as evidence for a montane route of entry into Southwest Asia.